AllWellNow/devPortfolio/README.md

 ## Weather App with Weather API and CoreLocation

 Simple app which allows user to get actual weather data.
-User's geo and dark mode supported
+The user's geo and dark mode supported

 #### ⚙️ Technologies
 <ul>